mantomas/Homer/README.md

 ```
 - reload config `sudo supervisorctl reload`
 - [configure nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) if needed (different port than 80)

+### Server upgrade
+- ssh to the server
+- go to the Homer root
+- run the upgrade script `sudo ./upgrade.sh`
+- DB backup will be stored in `./backups`

 ### Add users
 App will run on local network only.
 For now users are added manually like this: